1990 (TV series): Background

-The currency is the Anglodollar.
+The currency is the Anglodollar, which is pegged to the Soviet Ruble.
 The armed forces have been deliberately run down to the extent that they are little more than an internal security force.
 This is made clear in one episode where the Royal Air Force (RAF) is depicted as consisting of little more than a handful of Harrier jump jets and a few dozen counter-insurgency helicopters.
 Despite this National Service has been re-introduced (via the Youth Behaviour Control Act 1984 which enforces conscription).
 The Genetic Crimes Act of 1985 makes sexual offences punishable by death and requires a licence to have children (allegedly to prevent genetic disease).
 It is said that in 1986 two army generals and a retired air chief marshal attempted a coup against the government but it failed and the plotters faced the firing squad.

 Although running the bureaucratic dictatorship, the state appears to shy away from explicit political violence, preferring to set up psychiatric pseudo-hospitals called "Adult Rehabilitation Centres" which employ electro-convulsive treatments to 'cure' dissidents by "scrubbing away" their memories, allowing for false memories to be implanted.
-Ordinary criminals found guilty of traditional and new economic and social crimes are prevented from clogging up the decaying prison system by having short sentences during which they are force-fed "misery pills" (via a gas mask-like apparatus that holds the mouth open), which induce severe and permanent depression and agony during their incarceration.
+Ordinary criminals found guilty of traditional and new economic and social crimes are prevented from clogging up the decaying prison system by having short sentences during which they are force-fed "misery pills" (via a gas mask-like apparatus that holds the mouth open), which induce severe and permanent depression and agony during their incarceration, which eventually leads to suicide.
 Despite this, fatalities and injuries do occur due to incompetence and the PCD's lack of democratic accountability.
 These crimes are misreported or ignored by the state media or are suppressed by the print unions on the last independent newspaper in the UK.

 The state can also declare a person to be a "non-citizen" which denies them an entitlement to consumer goods, accommodation or food.
 (This often happens to sex offenders and those found to be involved in religious or right-wing activities.)
 Labour is controlled by a mandatory closed shop in every workplace.
 For at least part of the series, the country is on a three-day working week, presumably to conserve energy or to promote full employment through job sharing.
 Taking a second job ("moonlighting") is illegal, as is "parasitism", defined as claiming state benefits while fit for work.
 Ombudsman's Courts which are fixed in favour of the state are the key part of the legal system.
 Emigration is a problem with a steady "brain drain" countered by PCD Emigration officers who try to watch every port and airfield.
 Professional and skilled labour is fast disappearing from the country in a similar manner to East Germany from 1949 to 1961, before the installation of the Berlin Wall.